Saint Timothy: Veneration

 Timothy is venerated as an apostle, saint, and martyr by the Eastern Orthodox Church, with his feast day on 22 January.
 The General Roman Calendar venerates Timothy together with Titus by a memorial on 26 January, the day after the Feast of the Conversion of Saint Paul.
 From the 13th century until 1969 the feast of Timothy (alone) was on 24 January, the day before that of the Conversion of Saint Paul.
 Along with Titus and Silas, Timothy is commemorated by the Evangelical Lutheran Church in America on 26 January.
 Timothy's feast is kept by the Lutheran Church–Missouri Synod on 24 January.

 Timothy is honored on the calendars of the Church of England and the Episcopal Church (with Titus) on 26 January.

 In the 4th century, the relics of Timothy were transferred from Ephesus to Constantinople and placed in the Church of the Holy Apostles near the tombs of Andrew and Luke.
 Later on in the 13th century, the relics seem to have been taken to Italy by a count returning from the crusades, and buried around 1239 in the Termoli Cathedral.
 The remains were rediscovered in 1945, during restoration work.

-Saint Timothy is also the protagonist of Gore Vidal's novel Live from Golgotha (1992).